programminghistorian/ph-submissions/lessons/creating-apis-with-python-and-flask.md

 3. Your data changes or is updated frequently.
 4. Your users only need access to a part of the data at any one time.
 5. Your users will need to perform actions other than retrieve data, such as contributing, updating, or deleting data.

+If you have data you wish to share with the world, an API is one way you can get it into the hands of others.
+However, APIs are not always the best way of sharing data with users.
+If the size of the data you are providing is relatively small, you can instead provide a "data dump" in the form of a downloadable JSON, XML, CSV, or SQLite file.
+Depending on your resources, this approach can be viable up to a download size of a few gigabytes.

 Remember that you can provide both a data dump and an API, and individual users may find one or the other to better match their use case.
 [Open Library](https://openlibrary.org/), for example, provides both [a data dump](https://openlibrary.org/developers/dumps) and [an API](https://openlibrary.org/developers/api), each of which serves different use cases for different users.